-- Postdoctoral scientist – Develop statistical methodology and open source computational software related to identifying the biological basis of subtypes of high-grade serous ovarian cancers (HGSOC) using bulk and single-cell RNA-sequencing data gene expression genomic data.
-The position is at the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health, but the project also includes collaborations with Casey Greene from the Perelman School of Medicine at the University of Pennsylvania and Jennifer Doherty from the School of Medicine at the University of Utah and the Huntsman Cancer Institute, which will help the postdoc establish a broad network of contacts.
-Support for this postdoctoral position comes from the NIH Research Project Grant Program (R01) from the National Cancer Institute.
+- Postdoctoral scientist – Develop statistical methodology and open source computational software related to studying steady-state and transcriptomic changes from stimuli and perturbations of neurons and surrounding cells in enteric nervous system in the gastrointestinal tract using bulk and single-cell gene expression data.
+The position is at the Department of Biostatistics at Johns Hopkins Bloomberg School of Public Health, but the project also includes collaborations with Subhash Kulkarni from the Johns Hopkins School of Medicine and Jay Pasricha, Director of the Johns Hopkins Center for Neurogastroenterology Department, which will help the postdoc establish a broad network of contacts.
+Support for this postdoctoral position comes from Bluefield Innovations.
 More details are available on the advertisement here.

 For current students at Johns Hopkins